jernelv/SpecAnalysis/README.md

 Fourier filtering is enabled by pressing the "Fourier" button on the filter row.
 You can choose between different window types on the row below, including Blackman, Blackman-Harris, Hamming, Hann, or none.
 The spectral data will be padded with the selected window size multiplier, which is set to 1.1 as default.
 The effect of the Fourier filter can be adjusted by setting the filter cut-off on the same row.
 The check boxes can then be used to display the Fourier-transformed spectra (in linear og log scale), and to display the spectra after the back transformation.

 #### Other Filters
-Other filters that are included are moving average, butterworth, hamming.
+Other filters that are included are moving average, Butterworth, and Hamming.

 ### Baseline Correction
 Variations in baseline often occur in spectral data, and can be seen as an addition to the spectra.
 Baseline correction can be done in a number of ways, and a few simple methods have been implemented here.

 #### Background correction
 With "Subtract first variable as baseline" the first bin of each spectrum is set to zero, and the same constant correction is applied to the entire spectrum.
 Using "Subtract linear background" a linearly increasing baseline between the first and last bins is subtracted from the spectra.
 With the "Subtract reference spectrum"  option selected a custom background spectrum can be loaded in.
 This reference spectrum must have the same dimensions as the chosen dataset.
-If none of these operations is selected the default operation no baseline correction is applied.
+If none of these operations is selected the default operation of no baseline correction is applied.

 #### Differentiation/Spectral Derivatives
 Differentiation of spectral data affects various spectral effects that are not related to the sample analytes, and is a simple tool for correcting spectral data.
 The first derivative of a spectrum removes additive spectral effects, while the second derivative also removes multiplicative effects.
 By default, the program uses finite differences as a numerical method to do differentiation.
 Note that differentiation by finite differences has a tendency to inflate noise, and can worsen prediction, especially if the SNR is low.